marisarpo/horizons-week02/day4/horello-ajax/readme.md

 Monday...).

 Once you've logged into your Trello account:

 1. Navigate to the [Trello
    Developers page](https://developers.trello.com/get-started/start-building).
 1. Click the `Get your Application Key` button in the first section of the page.
-1. Copy the key and paste it into `config.js`.
+1. Grab the key--you're going to need it in a moment.
-1. Generate a token manually by clicking on the `Token` link on that page.
-1. Click "Allow" on the authentication screen.
-1. Copy the token string into `config.js` as well.

 That was pretty easy, right?
 These two numbers--the key and the token--are how our application (Horello) authenticates to the Trello